Translate

 OPTIONAL FOR STUDENTS who are PART OF THE CAL POLY SCHOLARS PROGRAM.
 ROOMMATES DO NOT HAVE TO BE PART OF THE PROGRAM.

 An RLC for Cal Poly Scholars program participants.
-Cal Poly Scholars are required to reside on campus for their first two years at Cal Poly.
 The Scholars Residential Learning Community is optional but encouraged.

-Cultural and Identity Scholars Communities provide opportunities for students on campus to create cultural connections in their residential communities.
-We offer all students the following communities in the application:
+Cultural Residential Learning Communities provide opportunities for any and all students interested in engaging with various cultures and making connections in their residential communities.
+We offer all students the following options in the application:

 - APIDA (Asian Pacific Islander Desi Americans) Scholars